LuiseBrandenburger/funding-manager/README.md

 # Go Fund Yourself
-A Platform Where Users Can Keep Track of Their Grants and Project Funding.
+A platform where users can keep track of their grants and project funding.

 ![gfy-landingpage](https://github.com/LuiseBrandenburger/go-fund-yourself/blob/master/client/public/gfy-landingpage.png)